Fireparrot/cs480Ignatyuk/README.md

 Running the project requires no command line arguments, nor does it give out a prompt.

-Simply type in "./PA4".
+Simply type in "./PA5".

 # Libraries

-No libraries other than the standard -- GLM, GLEW and SDL -- are needed.
+GLM, GLEW and SDL are required libraries.

+Furthermore, Assimp (version 3.2.0) must be installed using "sudo apt-get install libassimp-dev".
+This should place Assimp .h/.hpp files in /usr/include/assimp/ and libassimp.so in /usr/lib/x86_64-linux-gnu/

 # Controls

+These are here as a legacy, but they can be used to look at the "Planet" model from different angles and motions.

 ## Keyboard

-Left key: make Planet orbit counterclockwise.
+Left key: make "Planet" orbit counterclockwise.

-Right key: make Planet orbit clockwise.
+Right key: make "Planet" orbit clockwise.

-Up key: make Planet orbit the other way (if orbitting).
+Up key: make "Planet" orbit the other way (if orbitting).

-Down key: make Planet not orbit.
+Down key: make "Planet" not orbit.

 ## Mouse

-Left button: if Planet is already rotating counterclockwise, stop; otherwise, rotate counterclockwise.
+Left button: if "Planet" is already rotating counterclockwise, stop; otherwise, rotate counterclockwise.

-Right button: if Planet is already rotating clockwise, stop; otherwise, rotate clockwise.
+Right button: if "Planet" is already rotating clockwise, stop; otherwise, rotate clockwise.